 Inlet / Inward Plumbing

 This part of the plumbing is where the water is sucked into the pump.
 The way in which the Hot Tub pumps work is that they draw water in from one side of the wet end and then push the water out of the other.
-On the inward draw side of things we have the Skimmer which is going to be connected directly to two “bottom drains” but in our case, we are going to put these two drains onto the walls of the Stock Tank.
+On the inward draw side of things we have the Skimmer which is going to be connected directly to two “bottom drains” In our case, we are going to put these two drains onto the walls of the Stock Tank.

 The reason that you have two drains is to make sure that the pump always has a flow of water even if one is blocked.
 This could damage the pump in the event this happened.